jiangfeng1124/transfer/README.md

 ```

 ### Contact
-Please create an issue or email to \href{mailto:jiang_guo@csail.mit.edu}{jiang_guo@csail.mit.edu} should you have any questions, comments or suggestions.
+Please create an issue or email to [jiang_guo@csail.mit.edu](mailto:jiang_guo@csail.mit.edu) should you have any questions, comments or suggestions.